MatthewMarksIT/QA_rubric/README.md

 **Task ID:** 10482
 **Issue Type:** Significant – Factual Inaccuracy

-> The explanation incorrectly states that the article supports the claim.
+> Thank you for your work on this task.
+A Significant Issue is present.
+The explanation provided incorrectly states that the article supports the claim.
 In this case, the source explicitly contradicts it.
 Please re-review the source before labeling and ensure your explanation reflects the evidence.
 See Guideline Section 2.3 for supported vs. unsupported claims.
 Score: 4

 ---